 Bull’s athleticism is so impressive, in 2012 he made it to the Las Vegas finals of the popular obstacle course competition show, “American Ninja Warrior,” without ever having seen any of the obstacles.
 In total, he’s appeared on three seasons of “American Ninja Warrior.”
 Bull also tackled a mile long course, which featured 10 obstacles and 10 workout stations, during an appearance on CBS’ “Tough Mudder” – known as the toughest mile on the planet.
 The New York Jets also invited him to their rookie camp in 2008, even though Bull has never played football.

-This Globetrotters star has participated in two official Guinness World Records Days.
+This Globetrotters star has participated in three official Guinness World Records Days and owns four official titles.
 In 2017, Bull helped his teammates achieve the Guinness World Records title for the most half court shots made in an hour, with a staggering 348 shots.
 On Nov.
-8, 2018, he cemented his own name in the record books with the farthest summersault basketball shot, which was made at 58 feet, 1.25 inches away from the court.
+8, 2018, he cemented his own name in the record books with the farthest summersault basketball shot, which was made at 58 feet, 1.25 inches away from the court and in 2019 Bull Bullard broke two records for the furthest under the legs basketball shot made at 62 feet and 10.38 inches as well as the farthest behind-the-back basketball shot at 42 feet 6.5 inches.

 Bull’s journey has instilled in him a strong desire to give back and help kids achieve their goals.
 “I hate to see youngsters that are lost or on the wrong path.
 I enjoy mentoring kids, and I tell them to never give up and stay positive and focused.
 If you stick to that, you will be destined for great things in life.”